 Prepare a reference load whose weight is accurately known and enter its weight into the display.
 Put the reference load on the forks and raise the forks.
-And then press ENTER to complete the setting of a reference load value.
+And then press ENTER(1) to complete the setting of a reference load value.

+If the measured weight is different from the Load weight, press the button(2), (3) to change the weight.
 Since the weights of any loads will be measured based on this reference load value, it must be accurately set.